pharpala/Mancala/README.md

 Mancala Game with GUI

+# Test Cases

+Test Cases for both rule sets can be found at src/test/java/mancala .

 # Description

 This is a Java implementation of the popular Mancala board game with a graphical user interface (GUI).
 The game supports two players and follows customizable rulesets, such as "Ayo Rules" or "Kalah Rules."
 Players take turns making strategic moves to capture stones and win the game.
 The GUI provides an interactive interface for gameplay, including options to save and load games.